efemberg11/GeoModel_rmakhman/documentation/docs/index.md

 # GeoModel - A Detector Description Toolkit for HEP experiments

-GeoModel is a complete toolkit to writ and manage the detetcvor description for High Energy Physics experiments.
+GeoModel is a complete toolkit to write and manage the detetcor description for High Energy Physics experiments.

 The GeoModel Toolkit offers classes that provide geometrical primitives for describing detectors, as well as a set of tools for writing, accessing, handling, manipulating, dumping, restoring, visualizing, inspecting, and debugging the detector geometry.